brianhaferkamp/onbaseadvanced/README.md

 - [Fielding Matrix (Bifold)](https://github.com/brianhaferkamp/onbaseadvanced/raw/main/OBA_Fielding_Matrices_Bifold.pdf)
 - [Fielding Matrix (Trifold)](https://github.com/brianhaferkamp/onbaseadvanced/raw/main/OBA_Fielding_Matrices_Trifold.pdf)

 Then read through the _On Base Advanced Guide_ to learn how each roll works and what values you should be using to compare against dice rolls.
 You'll need 2 D10 dice of different colors to play the game.
 You can use traditional dice or an online roller.
 Either work fine.
-[This is a good online dice roller.](https://rolladie.net/)
+Here is an [online dice roller that I made for this game](https://brianhaferkamp.github.io/onbaseadvanced/dice/) that you can use for free.

 If you have any questions or feeback here are a couple of ways to reach out:\
 [On Base Baseball on Delphi Forums >](http://forums.delphiforums.com/onbasebaseball)\